 I admitted to her, “You know, Daddy and I both sometimes say and do things we don’t mean when we are angry.
 I wish we didn’t.
 We know you are not naughty.
 Nobody is naughty in our house.
 We always have to remember that we are all just still learning.”

 She then blurted out: “You said you didn’t want to be my best friend (a phrase she herself frequently uses when things are not working out the way she is expecting it to)!”
 I was confused at first but she clarified: “When we went to Stradbroke Island, you told me I was not your best friend.
 I cried and went to my room and then you came in and told me you shouldn’t have said that!”

 A vague memory stirred.
-The Stradbroke Island trip was over 8 months earlier and I seemed to remember having a stressful, emotion charge moment with L where she was hitting at me, trying to bite me and shouting that I would never ever be her best friend.
+The Stradbroke Island trip was over 8 months earlier and I seemed to remember having a stressful, emotion charge moment with Miss 4 where she was hitting at me, trying to bite me and shouting that I would never ever be her best friend.

 In a moment of parenting thoughtlessness I had told her that that was okay; that I didn’t want to be her best friend.

 In hindsight, it was an awful and immature thing to say to a child having a hard time and needing love and acceptance.
-I had believed in that moment that I was being given a hard time.
-That my hard time was more important than hers and my reactions came accordingly.
+I had believed in that moment that I was being given a hard time and I was triggered.
+In my view, my hard time was more important than hers and my reactions came accordingly.
 Now, here she was, 8 months later, still holding onto that pain she had felt back then.

 I am grateful, though.
 I am grateful that she has finally been able to verbalise these feelings.
 She has let us in on a little part of what is happening inside her, each time she snaps seemingly out of the blue.

 She carries with her so many emotions.
 Her outbursts seem out of the blue because despite outward appearances she is is actually self regulating her emotions most of the day.
 The feelings are always there, simmering, but she covers them up through cleverly masked disguises.